 NIST Overvew: Detect

-In order to foster trust in our work Pythia Cyber uses the Cyber Security Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing Cyber Security Programs.
-We are guided by the NIST CSF if those programs are the modest first steps of new or small organizations, or if those programs are formal, rigorous programs for mature, mid-sized organizations, or anywhere in between.
+What is the NIST CSF and why does Pythia Cyber use it?
+The NIST CSF is the cybersecurity Framework (CSF) put out by the National Institute of Standards & Technology (NIST) when designing and implementing a custom Cybersecurity Program (CSP).
+Pythia Cyber is guided by the NIST CSF for programs that are the modest first steps of new or small organizations, for programs that are formal, rigorous programs for mature, mid-sized organizations, and for programs anywhere in between.

 Comments